· What can hoteliers do to get the most from social media?

 - Manage reputation and identify negative media

-- Medium for suggestions on how to improve customer service from customers
+- medium for suggestions on how to improve customer service from their feedback

 - Channel to monitor competitor activities